Online Rack Placement in Large-Scale Data Centers: Online Sampling Optimization and Deployment: Introduction

 \section{Introduction}

-The cloud computing industry is projected to reach nearly one trillion dollars in market size by 2025, with double-digit annual growth.
-At the heart of cloud supply chains, data centers are critical to ensuring efficient, reliable, and sustainable cloud operations \citep{cmsz2023}.
-With surging volumes of computing jobs---driven in part by the rapid expansion of artificial intelligence---data centers' power demand has led to high costs and energy use \citep{iea}.
+The cloud computing industry is projected to reach nearly one trillion dollars by 2025, with double-digit annual growth.
+At the heart of cloud supply chains, data centers are critical to ensuring efficient, reliable, and sustainable operations \citep{cmsz2023}.
+With surging demand, driven in part by the rapid expansion of artificial intelligence, data centers operations have led to high costs and energy use \citep{iea}.
 Data centers also face rising risks of service outages.
 In practice, operators typically build in buffers to mitigate overload; yet these conservative practices also lead to wasted resources and financial costs \citep{nrdc}.

-As part of this overarching challenge, an emerging problem is to allocate incoming demand within a data center.
-Cloud demand materializes as requests for \textit{racks}.
-A rack is a steel framework hosting servers, cables, and computing equipment, powering billions of queries annually as well as platform-, software-, and infrastructure-as-a-service functionalities.
-Each rack needs to be mounted on a dedicated tile within the data center.
-Once placed, racks become practically immovable due to the labor overhead, service interruptions and financial costs associated with changes in data center configurations.
-Rack placements are therefore pivotal toward maximizing data center utilization in the long run, and ensuring reliable cloud computing operations when a power device fails.
-In practice, data center managers make these decisions based on domain expertise and spreadsheet tools, leading to high mental overload and inefficiencies \citep{uptime}.
+In particular, an emerging problem involves allocating incoming demand within a data center.
+Cloud demand materializes as requests for \textit{racks}---steel framework hosting servers, cables, and computing equipment, and powering billions of queries annually as well as platform-, software-, and infrastructure-as-a-service functionalities.
+Each rack needs to be mounted on a tile within the data center; once placed, it becomes immovable.
+Rack placements are therefore pivotal toward maximizing data center utilization and ensuring reliable cloud computing operations when a power device fails.
+In practice, data center managers make rack placement decisions based on domain expertise and spreadsheet tools, leading to high mental overload and inefficiencies \citep{uptime}.